KarpagaS/Task1/README.md

    -Checked for duplicates by selecting full data and under Data --> Data tools --> remove duplicates was dane.
     output is "No duplicate values is found".
 3)Standardize text values like gender, country names, etc.
-   - Checked for inconsistencies in each column and found the 2n cycle as the education in Education column .Found it as typo error and replaced with secondary.
-   - In Marital status column 'Absurd', 'Alone', 'Divorced', 'Married', 'Single', 'Together', 'Widow', 'YOLO' are values inconsistent.
-SoAbsurd was replced with single.
-   - Alone was replaced with single.
+   - Checked for inconsistencies in each column and found the 2n cycle as the education in Education column .Found it as typo error and replaced with secondary.In Marital status column 'Absurd', 'Alone', 'Divorced', 'Married', 'Single', 'Together', 'Widow', 'YOLO' are values inconsistent.
+SoAbsurd was replced with single.Alone was replaced with single.
 Yolo was replaced with single.
 Together was replaced with Married.
 4)Convert date formats to a consistent type (e.g., dd-mm-yyyy).
    - Date column was selected and right clicked .
 Then Format cells --> Ddate types.ate 14-March-2014 was selected.
 So that all date are converted into date types for analysis.
 5)Rename column headers to be clean and uniform (e.g., lowercase, no spaces).